 The HSA also opens itself up to an interesting tax use.
 Since the IRS doesn’t require you to pay for healthcare expenses in the same year that you incur them, you can pay for your healthcare expenses out of pocket, then reimburse yourself from your HSA contributions years later.
 This allows your money to grow tax-free for a ton of time.
 And once you hit 65 years old, you can withdraw any of your HSA contributions just as if it were a normal IRA.
 And any health care expenses you incurred over the previous decades still come out of your HSA, tax-free.

 The HSA (And HDHP) Is Made For Millennials

 There’s a reason why I think the HSA (and the HDHP that you need in order to get the HSA) is designed for millennials.
 If you’re like most millennials, you probably aren’t a heavy user of health care.
 Since I started working in 2013, I’ve been to the doctor a grand total of zero times.
 I know, I should probably be going more often.
 I will say that it’s not the HDHP that’s preventing me from going to the doctor.
 As I understand it, preventative care is covered by an HDHP.

 Laziness aside, though, the main reason I don’t go to the doctor very often is that I’m generally healthy.
 My guess is that most millennials are probably pretty healthy too.
 When I made the switch to an HDHP, my monthly premiums dropped by half!
-Sure, I’d be on the hook for more of the deductible, but since I keep a decent sized emergency fund and rarely need to go to the doctor, it doesn’t make much sense for me to pay more for health insurance that I’m probably not going to use.
+Sure, I’d be on the hook for more of the deductible, but since I keep a decent-sized emergency fund and rarely need to go to the doctor, it doesn’t make much sense for me to pay more for health insurance that I’m probably not going to use.
 Why not save that money and give myself more tax-advantaged space?